lucamazzone/lucamazzone.github.io/index.md

 layout: home
 ---

 Welcome to my research website!
 My research interests are in macroeconomics, labor economics, and household finance.
+Here's my <a href="{{ site.url }}/assets/New_CV.pdf"> CV </a>.

 ## CV <a href="{{ site.url }}/assets/New_CV.pdf" class="{{ site.link_icon }}" title="{{ site.link_title }}" id="icon"></a>